 Exchange Code

-Pricing Source (if available at the time of the request)

 Security Type

 Owing to the diverse nature of financial instruments, it is expected that additional data points will be required, particularly as the coverage provided by FIGI expands, to provide decisive identification of financial instruments.
 (If such is viewed as necessary by either the Registration Authority or by a Certified Provider (see B.3), a revision of this specification can be initiated, or updated during a standard review so as to fully document the additional classes or vocabularies.)
 In any event, once the uniqueness of the financial instrument is established, then condition 1 can be met by issuing a new identifier.